FactomProject/factom-docs/cli/includes/_factom cli.md

 ```shell
  factom-cli unlockwallet [-v] "passphrase" <seconds-to-unlock>
 ```
 Unlock the wallet for some number of seconds; must be an encrypted wallet. -v verbose.
-(Note: it is reccommended that you run the command with a leading space to prevent writing the password to the commandline history.)
+(Note: it is recommended that you run the command with a leading space to prevent writing the password to the command line history.)